cursorless-dev/cursorless/docs/user/guide-intermediate.md

 `"take head air"` selects the air token through to the beginning of air's line.
 When followed by a modifier, they will expand their input to the start or end of the given modifier range.
 `"take head funk"` will select from the cursor to the start of the containing function.

+## Important concepts

+### Command structure

+Commands have an action and a target or two. `"chuck air"` has the action `"chuck"` and one target (the `"air"` token).
+`"bring air to bat"` has the action `"bring"` and two targets (the `"air"` and `"bat"` tokens).

+A target can be more than a single token or line.
+A target can be a [range](README.md#range-targets), like `"air past bat"` that spans from the `"air"` token to the `"bat"` token, and that is still considered _one_ target.
+A target can even be a vertical slice or list, like the list `"air and bat"`.
+Doing `"take air and bat"` will result in multiple selections and multiple cursors, but it is still one target.

+### Marks and modifiers

+A target contains a mark (ex: `"this"`, `"row ten"`, `"green curve air"`, etc) and target modifiers can be prefixed to suit your needs.
+A big part of feeling comfortable and productive with Cursorless is getting familiar with the most useful mark types and target modifiers.
+All of the [mark types](README.md#Marks) are worth knowing.
+While there are many target modifiers, this document will help you get started fast by focusing on the most important modifiers to learn first.

+The biggest difference between the simple `"bring air after bat"` and the intimidating `"bring next three lines air after block state bat"` is the addition of target modifiers.
+Target modifiers are often chained. `"block state"` is a chain of two modifiers and they are applied in reverse order (`"state"`, then `"block"`).

+Modifier chains can be applied to each [primitive target](README.md#primitive-targets) in a [compound target](README.md#compound-targets).
+For instance, `"take air and bat"` could be changed to have independent modifiers in front of `"air"` and/or `"bat"`, such as `"take line air and block bat"`

+### Destinations

+The `"paste"` commands has a single target that is a destination.
+The second targets of `"bring"` and `"move"` commands are destinations.

+In `"bring air before bat"`, `"air"` is the non-destination first target and `"before bat"` is a destination (and second target).

+Targets are converted into destinations using a destination converter (`"to"`, `"before"`, `"after"`); that is why you have to say commands like `"bring air to bat"` or `"bring air after bat"`.
+The `"to"` might seem like cursorless is trying to resemble a sentence, but `"to"` actually serves a technical purpose of explicitly converting to a destination.

+`"to"` generally means you are replacing the destination.
+Ex: `"paste to air"` will replace the air token.

+`"before"` and `"after"` generally mean you are inserting before/after the destination with proper attention to delimiters.
+Ex: `"paste after air"` will insert a space followed by the clipboard contents after the air token.
+More details in the next section.

+### Delimiters

+Some actions will operate on the specified target, and some actions will additionally operate on a delimiter that leads/trails the target.

+The command `"take air"` will select a token.
+The command `"chuck air"` will delete a token _and_ leading/trailing spaces (if appropriate ones exist).
+Likewise, `"chuck block air"` will delete a block _and_ leading/trailing empty lines (if appropriate ones exist).

+These default behaviors usually do what you want.
+If you have the sentence `apple banana cherry` and run the command `"chuck bat"`, you usually don't want to end up with `apple  cherry` (note the two spaces), so the command deletes a token and appropriate token delimiter.

+Here are some target types and their delimiters...

+- Character or word within a token: nothing.
+- Token: space.
+- Argument or item: comma and space.
+- Line: line ending.
+- Block: empty line.

+Destination converters `"before"` and `"after"` try to work with delimiters.
+`"bring air before bat"` will bring a copy of the `"air"` token _with token delimiter (space)_ before the `"bat"` token giving you something like `"aaa bbb"`.

+Special positional target modifiers `"start of"` and `"end of"` do not use delimiters.
+`"bring air to start of bat"` will bring a copy of the `"air"` token _without token delimiter (space)_ before the `"bat"` token, giving you something like `"aaabbb"`.

 ## Examples of some common operations